 - Select “Film and Media / Screen Cultures and Curatorial Studies” from the list of Departments

 - Select either the MA or the PhD program option as well as a program start date

 - Read and acknowledge the Queen’s University codes of ethics and conduct in order to proceed with the online application

-Further details on the SGS application process are available at SGS Application on the SGS website.
+Further details on the application process are available at SGSPA Application on the SGSPA website.

 Step 3: Compile Required Documentation & Check Testing Requirements

 A complete application must include official, up-to-date transcripts for all current and previous study the applicant has listed in the "Academic Background" section of the online application.
 Please note the following details:

 Official transcripts must be sent directly to SGSPA by the issuing institution(s) via the following mailing address:

 Kingston, Ontario K7L 3N6

 Though official transcripts must be provided prior to successful applicants beginning their graduate studies in Screen Cultures and Curatorial Studies, for application purposes, scanned copies of official transcripts are acceptable.
 Queen’s reserves the right to extend conditional offers of acceptance to applicants who have yet to provide official, hard-copy transcripts from their previous academic institutions.